70 YEARS UNIVERSAL DECLARATION OF HUMAN RIGHTS

 Everyone of us has to answer this question for him/herself, but we should not forget the basic underlying idea of freedom, for which our founding fathers (and mothers) have fought for centuries and in many places in the world are still fighting for: a free society, in which we all want to live, is based on the principle that each and every individual has the right to decide which information, opinion, or artistic expression he or she wants – or does not want – to receive, enjoy or create.
 Once you allow censorship, in particular in the artistic world, you give up not only the freedom of the concerned artist but in the end a part of the freedom of yourself.

-We honor this special freedom through the German-speaking literature festival Zeitgeist, organized jointly with the Goethe-Institut Washington and Embassy of Switzerland, for which three outstanding authors – Meral Kureyshi from Switzerland, Philipp Winkler from Germany and Nava Ebrahimi from Austria – have been invited to present their books in DC, dealing with multiculturalism, migration and xenophobia.
-There will be a simultaneous reading of the English-translated texts, so this event is also for our non-German-speaking audience, taking place at the Austrian Embassy on Thursday, March 21, 2018.
+We honored this special freedom through the German-speaking literature festival Zeitgeist, organized jointly with the Goethe-Institut Washington and Embassy of Switzerland, for which three outstanding authors – Meral Kureyshi from Switzerland, Philipp Winkler from Germany and Nava Ebrahimi from Austria – have been invited to present their books in DC, dealing with multiculturalism, migration and xenophobia.

-More information about the upcoming event is available here.
+More information about the event on March 21, 2018 is available here.